gita-liferishi/Getting-CleaningData-CourseProject/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 # Files Contained
-1. run_analysis. r :  The code to complete the above mentioned tasks from given data source.
+1. run_analysis.R :  The code to complete the above mentioned tasks from given data source.
 The code is written in R and saved with the corresponding extension.
 2. CodeBook.md :  A code book that describes the variables, the data, and any transformations or work that is performed to clean up the data.
 3. README.md : The documentation  explains how all of the scripts work and how they are connected.